influxdata/flux/docs/SPEC.md

 ##### Time types

-A _time type_ represents a single point in time with nanosecond precision.
+A _time type_ represents a single point in time with nanosecond precision and a fixed offset from UTC.
 The time type name is `time`.
 The time type is nullable.